-- If the pattern says “sc 2”, it means that you have to sc 1 into each of next 2 sts.
+- If the pattern says “sc 2”, you have to sc 1 into each of the next 2 sts.

-- (…) – Repeat the instruction within brackets for indicated number of times.
+- (…) – Repeat the instruction within brackets for the indicated number of times.

-- Pattern is worked in continuous rounds, DO NOT join with a sl st between rounds.
+- The pattern is worked in continuous rounds, DO NOT join with a sl st between rounds.

 Candy Cane Amigurumi – Free Crochet Pattern